isomerpages/govtech-gobusiness/_FAQ/1gf1-marine.md

 ## **Staggered Rest Day**

 #### **1. Which companies will be affected by this requirement and will this be imposed on all employees within the company?**
 Only companies who employ foreign workers in the Marine Shipyard sector will be affected.
 Staggered rest days will apply to all Work Permit and S Pass holders hired under the Marine Shipyard account.
-Companies can check the category of their foreign workers via Ministry of Manpower’s (MOM’s) Work Permit Online platform here.
+Companies can check the category of their foreign workers via Ministry of Manpower’s (MOM’s) Work Permit Online platform <a href="https://www.mom.gov.sg/eservices/services/wp-online-for-businesses-and-employment-agencies" target="_blank">here</a>.
 Companies are required to adopt and implement the staggered rest day arrangement for these employees.

 #### **2. My Marine Shipyard account foreign workers are working in the office and not on the production site, are they required to follow the staggered rest day arrangement?**
 Yes, all Marine Shipyard account Work Permit and S Pass holders are included regardless of their assigned worksite and role.
 This will help to reduce crowding when they are out on personal activities on their rest days.